nacs-lab/yyc-data/designs/enclosure/dimensions.md

 # Dimensions of the box

+Depth/width/height offsets for a certain panel are defined as the distance between the inner surface to the edge of the panel in the given direction.
+A positive number means that the panel is shorter than the distance between the inner surfaces.

+## General

 |Symbol|Value / mm|Description|
 |------|----------|-----------|
 |     A|    132.59|Outer height of the front, back and side panels|